Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mzJAHopMW8o.md

 ### Transcript

-> oh what software do you use, what hardware do you use i use photoshop illustrate mostly illustrator i use, balsamiq i use vizio i use unreal engine 4 i use after effects premiere i'm not that much anymore but yeah yeah
+> oh what software do you use, what hardware do you use I use photoshop illustrate mostly illustrator I use, balsamiq I use vizio I use unreal engine 4 I use after effects premiere I'm not that much anymore but yeah yeah